 What Makes Good Coffee?

-In other words, if you weren’t using a coffee maker to brew your coffee, what are the key components to making coffee taste great?
+if you weren’t using a coffee maker to brew your coffee, what would be the key components to making great-tasting coffee?

 Freshly Roasted Coffee

 Most of the coffee that’s consumed in the world is not fresh.

 What’s funny about this is that most of us don’t even give coffee’s freshness a second thought when we buy it.

 Unless we had no choice, we wouldn’t buy food that isn’t fresh.